 DWR is developing an Administrative Draft 2017 CVFPP Update, expected for Board review in August 2016.
+Staff briefed DWR executive management on the CVFPP Update on May 25.
 DWR continues to develop a CVFPP Overview Document to guide development of the CVFPP Update in coordination with the Board.